jgerstmayr/EXUDYN/docs/RST/structures/SimulationSettings.rst

 * | **addReferenceCoordinatesToEpsilon** [type = \tabnewline bool, default = False]:
   | \ ``simulationSettings.timeIntegration.newton.numericalDifferentiation.addReferenceCoordinatesToEpsilon``\ , \ ``simulationSettings.staticSolver.newton.numericalDifferentiation.addReferenceCoordinatesToEpsilon``\
-  | True: for the size estimation of the differentiation parameter, the reference coordinate \ :math:`q^Ref_i`\  is added to ODE2 coordinates --> see; False: only the current coordinate is used for size estimation of the differentiation parameter
+  | True: for the size estimation of the differentiation parameter, the reference coordinate \ :math:`q^{Ref}_i`\  is added to ODE2 coordinates --> see; False: only the current coordinate is used for size estimation of the differentiation parameter
 * | **doSystemWideDifferentiation** [type = bool, default = False]:
   | \ ``simulationSettings.timeIntegration.newton.numericalDifferentiation.doSystemWideDifferentiation``\ , \ ``simulationSettings.staticSolver.newton.numericalDifferentiation.doSystemWideDifferentiation``\
   | True: system wide differentiation (e.g. all ODE2 equations w.r.t. all ODE2 coordinates); False: only local (object) differentiation